 Ballaleshwar Temple, Pali:As the name suggests this temple is named after Lord Ganesh’s devotee Ballal.
 This is the only Ganesh Temple whose name is after a devotee.
 It is in Pali, 162 km from the Mahaganapati Temple.

 Varad Vinayak Temple, Mahad: Lord Ganesh is Varadha Vinayak, the Lord who grants boons and wishes.
 It is in Mahad, 192 km from the Mahaganapati

 Chintamani Temple, Theur: Lord Ganesh retrieved the invaluable jewel – Chintamani from a greedy demon and given it back to sage Kapila.
 The sage rewarded Lord Ganesh by placing around Lord Ganesh’s neck and hence became famous as Chintamani Vinayak.
 It is in Theur, 42 km from the Mahaganapati Temple.

 Girijatmaj Temple, Lenyadri: Goddess Parvathi performed penance at this place to have a child.
-Her prayers were answered when Lord Ganesh was born.
 The temple gets its name from the words Girija (Parvathi) and Atmaj (son).
 It is in Lenyadri, 75 km from the Mahaganapati Temple.